epage/epage.github.io/blog/dev/pr-style.md

 Similarly, a large review backlog can burnout reviewers.
 Contributors waiting on the resolution of an Issue gives reviewers the opportunity to evaluate their capacity for reviewing changes.

+Creating an Issue and then immediately posting a PR shows you are not taking this seriously.

 Exceptions:
 - Obvious cases, on the order of typos.
 In practice, many people over-estimate how obvious their case is, even for seemingly "simple" documentation changes.